What Is EMDR Therapy?

 At its core, EMDR works by stimulating the adaptive information processing system (the brain’s natural way of processing, learning from, and storing experiences).
 To accomplish that, we’ll use guided conversation and a range of multi-sensory techniques based on the same principles behind Dr. Shapiro’s serendipitous walk through the park.
 Typically, over just a few sessions, you can adapt your brain to new information, reprocess painful memories, and reframe your experiences into something that no longer presents a threat.

 Unlike other effective approaches to trauma and PTSD treatment, EMDR doesn’t involve homework, extended exposure to powerful memories, or the need to share every detail of your experience.
 Rather, our sessions are designed to break down the source of your pain into smaller, more manageable pieces.
 Like looking at a landscape through a window, EMDR limits your vulnerability so that you can work on reducing symptoms, reprocessing the memory, and moving forward.
-And because EMDR creates a container of safety that guards you against overwhelm, it has fewer dropouts, which contributes to a higher success rate than other treatment options.
+Therapy utilizing EMDR creates a container of safety that guards you against getting stuck in the overwhelming feelings, which inables more people to stick with the program and yields a higher volume of success than other treatment options.

 EMDR Therapy Can Benefit A Wide Range Of Individuals